eoli3n/vagrant-pxe/README.md

 $ vagrant up client
 ```
 If you want to test a legacy client boot, comment ``libvirt.firmware`` line in [Vagrantfile](Vagrantfile).

-Vagrant will hang on ``Waiting for domain to get an IP address...``.
-That's because box ask for network configuration on management network which do not exist here.
-Please ignore it.

 To restart boot procedure.
 ```